TetsuakiBaba/ofxYolov2/README.md

 ## Description
 ofxYolov2 is a YOLO(You Look Only Once) addon for openframeworks.
-Please refer YOLO official website for more details of YOLO. https://pjreddie.com/darknet/yolo/ If you have Nvidia GPUs on your PC, It is better to use ofxDarknet, https://github.com/mrzl/ofxDarknet.
+Please refer YOLO official website for more details of YOLO. https://pjreddie.com/darknet/yolo/ If you have a Nvidia GPU(s) on your PC, I just recommend to use ofxDarknet instead of this addon, https://github.com/mrzl/ofxDarknet.

-OpenCV v.3.3.1 or more includes Yolov2 library (https://docs.opencv.org/3.4.1/da/d9d/tutorial_dnn_yolo.html) in
+OpenCV v.3.3.1 or upper includes Yolov2 library ( https://docs.opencv.org/3.4.1/da/d9d/tutorial_dnn_yolo.html ) in
 their own package.
-Therefore I design ofxYolov2 with OpenCV v.3.3.1 or more.
+Therefore I designed ofxYolov2 with OpenCV v.3.3.1 or upper version.

 I created this addon for beginers or learner who are going to try object detection with Yolo on OF.
 Attention:  runs only CPU. not GPU.